VirgileDjimgou/Realtime-Mobility-on-Demand/README.md

 On Completion Of the ride your payment reciept is shown to you, then you can check out and rate your ride and then, you are ready for another booking.

-## This project is a complete clone of Uber , which is a taxi booking App .

 ## Features in this app

 Intro splash screen to give appealing look to the app.
 Google api integration for autocomplete.